-All dogs in our care roam free 24/7.
-No crates ever unless requested by owner which is very rare and then only through the night.
 Our goal is to make every dog in our care feel like home as much as possible.
 We believe in a lot of interaction so they have a great deal of inside and outside playtime and we’re very sensitive as to what different dogs need at different times.
-They get two walks to the park during day care and three walks to the park while boarding with us.
-Our night handler, Jason, stays here on a cot with all the dogs through the night.
+They get at least two walks to the park during day care and three walks to the park while boarding with us.
 So whether you want your dog socialized and/or exercised during the day or if you need to on vacation or a business trip, we’ve got you covered.

 When Walking Dogs From And To Your Home

 We never leave dogs unattended or tied up outside.
 We are careful when encountering other dogs, children or anything that may make the dogs uncomfortable (bikes, skates, skateboards, etc.).
 We are careful in keeping dogs away from dangerous objects on the ground such as discarded scraps of food and bones, trash, rat poison, antifreeze (also a deadly poison), etc.

 During extreme weather (freezing temperatures, snow storms, pouring rain, extreme heat/humidity), we keep the dogs outside only as long as it is comfortable for them.
 However, we do whatever we can to make it easier for them to relieve themselves before returning home.